 Spaghetti with Green Peppercorns Sauce

-I’m absolutely obsessed with this dish—I’ve whipped it up more times than I can count in the past couple of weeks!
-It’s become my go-to comfort food, and I find myself craving it constantly.
-While I’ve always had a soft spot for cheesy spaghetti, this recipe takes it to a whole new level.
-The green peppercorns add a subtle yet spicy kick, perfectly complementing the tangy sour cream, crumbly feta cheese, and fragrant dill.
+I am absolutely obsessed with this dish.
+I have whipped it up more times than I can count in the past couple of weeks, and it has quietly become my go-to comfort food, the one I find myself craving when I want something warm and a little indulgent without much effort.
+I have always had a soft spot for cheesy spaghetti, but the green peppercorns take this version to a whole new level.
+They give a subtle, almost floral heat that plays beautifully against the tangy sour cream, the crumbly feta and the fragrant dill.

 Cheesy Pasta with Green Peppercorns Sauce